 KEEP doesn’t use a “one size fits all” curriculum.
 While the group leaders draw from an established protocol manual, they tailor each session to the specific needs, circumstances, and priorities of participating parents and their children.
 Each week, the group leaders gather specific information about the children’s current behaviors by telephone.
 This information is then incorporated into the weekly sessions to make sure the group is both current and relevant.

 KEEP groups are designed to be flexible and fun.
-Snacks are served, and childcare is provided.
 Unlike a classroom lecture format, KEEP groups are interactive and participatory.
 The groups synthesize the real and current experiences of foster and kinship parents with lessons learned from research about the most effective parenting methods.